This article was written by our partner, Square.

 The tax deadline is around the corner!
 As a self-employed business owner, your taxes may look a little different than they would as a normal taxpayer…and that’s okay!

-Even if the tax season is only four months out of the year, as a solopreneur staying on top of business expenses that translate into tax deductions is important.
+Even if the tax season is only four months out of the year, (but, don’t forget about Quarterly Taxes) as a solopreneur staying on top of business expenses that translate into tax deductions is important.
 For example, you may be able to write off those training classes that you devoted your weekends to.
 You may also qualify for 20% Qualified Business Income (QBI) deduction if you meet certain requirements under the new tax law.

-When it comes time to file, you don’t need to know anything about tax laws and forms, TurboTax Self-Employed will walk you through the filing process and ask simple questions about your business and give you the deductions and credits your eligible for based on your entries.
+When it comes time to file, you don’t need to know anything about tax laws and forms, TurboTax Self-Employed will walk you through the filing process and ask simple questions about your business and give you the deductions and credits you may be eligible for based on your entries.
 It can also find industry-specific tax deductions that you may not have even known applied to you.
-If you have questions, you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent with an average 15 years’ experience to get your tax questions answered from the comfort of your home.
-TurboTax Live CPAs or Enrolled Agents can also review, sign, and file your taxes.
-These are things you want to think about as you pick a tax software that works best with your business
+If you have questions, you can connect live via one-way video to a TurboTax Live Self-Employed CPA or Enrolled Agent with an average 15 years’ experience to get your tax questions answered from the comfort of your home on your mobile phone, laptop or other device.
+TurboTax Live CPAs or Enrolled Agents can also do a line-by-line review, sign, and file your taxes.
+These are things you want to consider as you pick a tax software that best fits your needs and gives you more time to focus on your business.

 It may seem like a no-brainer, but your business may need Wi-Fi.
 Almost everything connects to the internet now.
 You’ll likely need it to run a lot of the tools you use every day.
-For example, your point of sale may use an internet connection.
-(But for those times when your internet goes out unexpectedly, Square has Offline Mode to make sure you don’t miss out on any sales.)
+For example, your point of sale (POS) may use an internet connection.
+But for those times when your internet goes out unexpectedly, Square has Offline Mode to make sure you don’t miss out on any sales.

 If you have a storefront, offering Wi-Fi can also improve your customers’ experience.
 In fact, it could even be a way to draw customers in.
 And if you’re starting a cafe or a coffee shop, your customers will likely expect you to offer free Wi-Fi.